Non voglio mica la luna: Cover versions

 The same year Daniela Romo adapted the lyrics in Spanish and included her version of the song, "Yo No Te Pido La Luna", in her album Amor prohibido; her version was a massive success in Latin America.

-Other Spanish-language cover versions of the song include those by Sergio Dalma (who performed the song in a duet version with Romo during the 2012 Latin Grammy Awards), Diego Verdaguer, Pastora Soler, Soledad Pastorutti and MYA, as well as a Spanish version performed by Fiordaliso herself.
+Other Spanish-language cover versions of the song include those by Javiera Mena on her album Esquemas Juveniles; Sergio Dalma (who performed the song in a duet version with Romo during the 2012 Latin Grammy Awards), Diego Verdaguer, Pastora Soler, Soledad Pastorutti and MYA, as well as a Spanish version performed by Fiordaliso herself.